kotoMJ/sdk-crypto-ecosystem-bff/README.md

 Case study of BFF for the [SDK ecosystem](https://github.com/kotoMJ/android-sdk-crypto-ecosystem).

+This is a classic "Backend for Frontend" (BFF) pattern.
+A lightweight server that acts as a gatekeeper, verifying the Android device's integrity before allowing access to a protected upstream service (API under real API key).

 ## Features

 The main purpose of this backend is to handle requests with public API keys together with the Google Play Integrity token